-- And, as early as 1964, Sigmund Freud was proposing that before meaningful change could occur, a sufficient rapport must first be established between client and therapist.
+- And, as early as 1964, Sigmund Freud was proposing that before the meaningful change could occur, a sufficient rapport must first be established between client and therapist.

-In summary, a strong therapeutic alliance can mean the difference between an entrenched bad habit and the positive motivation, choices and behaviors that sustain lasting sobriety.
+In summary, a strong therapeutic alliance can mean the difference between an entrenched bad habit and the positive motivation, choices, and behaviors that sustain lasting sobriety.

 Finding a Strong Therapeutic Alliance – What to Look for

-For clients in early recovery, this breakthrough insight naturally precedes the following question: “If a strong therapeutic alliance is key to my recovery, how do I get it?”
+For clients in early recovery, this breakthrough insight naturally precedes the following question: “If a strong therapeutic alliance is a key to my recovery, how do I get it?”
 Here are some things that you can look for in gauging the strength of a therapeutic alliance:

 - The therapist is warm, supportive and empathetic.

 - You believe the therapist is helping you define and reach your goals in therapy.

 - The therapist has your best interests in mind.

 - You feel genuinely listened to, and that the therapist values and respects you.

 - The therapist can detect obstacles that are impeding positive change in your life.